NotLebedev/freeze/README.md

 Here are some thoughts that I had while creating this project.

-### Why use nuenv to build derivations?

-_Short_: It's cool and its nushell

-_Long_: I really don't like sh derivative shells.
-Before I discovered nushell I did not touch shell much and was really annoyed when I needed to.
-When I discovered nushell I fell in love with it and started using shell a lot.
-With some time I understood and became more familiar with sh/bash too.
-But ultimately I'm not torturing myself with bash on free time, I much rather toy with nushell.

 ### Whats the need for `__set_env`/`__unset_env`/patching?

 _Short_: To unclutter path and behave in a more nix way.